Buda Castle: tickets, tours, opening hours and more

 How to climb the Buda Castle

-If you want to go up to the Buda Castle on your own there are several ways to get there.
+If you want to go up to the Buda Castle on your own, there are several ways to get there.
 My recommendation is that, at least, you make the ascent or descent on foot to be able to walk through the streets of the neighborhood at your leisure.
-To do this, you can use one of the two main entrances to the Royal Palace.
+To do this, you can use one of the two main entrances to the Royal Palace:

-In addition to walking up (or down), you can also access the Castle by the funicular Budavári Sikló.
-The ticket price per way is around 3,30 €, with discount if you buy the round trip.
-This means of transport usually operates between 7:30 a.m. and 10:00 p.m.
+In addition to walking up (or down), you can also access the Castle by the Budavári Sikló funicular The ticket price per way is around 3,30 €, with discount if you buy the round trip.
+Finally, bus lines 16, 16A and 116 also drop you off at the Buda Castle so you can start your visit.